Suboxone

 4. Talk to your dentist

-It’s wise to share with your dentist that you’re taking Suboxone.
+It's wise to share with your dentist that you're taking Suboxone.
+The American Dental Association even recommends visiting your dentist when your care team prescribes Suboxone.
 Make sure to go in for regular checkups and reach out immediately if you notice oral health problems.

 If you need a dental procedure while on Suboxone, work with your dentist and your healthcare professionals to develop a plan for treating any pain after the procedure.
 Some options your health team may consider include: